magrathealabs/playbook/docs/5-talents.md

 2. Someone at MLabs will send you an e-mail to schedule a call
 3. We call you to know you better and to introduce the company and what we're doing here
 4. If we like you, and you like us, we schedule a meeting in our office so our team can know you better
-5. If you have a culture fit with us, in the next meeting we will talk about code
+5. If you have a cultural fit with us, in the next meeting we will talk about code
 6. If everything goes as expected, if you're not an asshole, we schedule a meeting to discuss the terms
 7. You start working with us 🎉